yassun7010/turu-py/README.md

 ## Why Turu?
 SQL is a powerful language, but it's not very type safe, and recently many new SQL database engines have been created.
+In particular, cloud-based SQL database is difficult to test automatically in a local environment.

 Turu was developed to allow for the unified handling and development of many SQL databases.